-With a coherent, comprehensive legal structure in place, discussion can return to a matter-of-fact basis.
-For instance, the claims that were made in Germany in connection with a failed draft Act on prohibiting assistance in suicide, according to which Germany would have to be "saved from the danger of a commercialised campaign promoting premature death by way of suicide", have not only been recognised as untrue but also called as such: there has not yet been any commercialised assisted dying in the territory of the Federal Republic of Germany.
-It also does not exist in Switzerland, nor does it exist in the Benelux countries, nor anywhere else.
+For instance, the claims often heard that a law on assisted dying should not be passed because the country "would have to be saved from the danger of a commercialised campaign promoting premature death by way of suicide".
+However, such fear has been recognised as untrue: there has not yet been any commercialised assisted dying in Switzerland, nor does it exist in Germany, in the Benelux countries, nor anywhere else.
 By grounding the lawful provision of assistance with dying in charitable not-for-profit organisations acting under clear guidelines, this Act ensures that commercial assisted dying will never come to pass.
+And, with a coherent, comprehensive legal structure in place, discussion can return to a matter-of-fact basis.

-The proposed Act contains provisions stipulating that organisations which provide for accompanied suicide in Canada are to be constituted as registered membership associations / members societies, making them subject to Canadian association law, which permits associations to be regulated to a certain extent.
+The proposed Act contains provisions stipulating that organisations which provide for accompanied suicide in Western Australia are to be constituted as registered membership associations / member societies, making them subject to Western Australian law and regulations for association.
 The proposed Act also stipulates that these organisations must frame their articles of association in a way that they satisfy the requirements for recognition as a charitable not-for-profit organisation.
 Apart from the purpose of offering the service of counselling in end-of-life issues to anyone and, for members only, where justified, providing for a safe and dignified accompanied suicide, they must establish another purpose that pursues a charitable goal, such as for example suicide attempt prevention.
 The requirement of a charitable organisation status enables audits to be conducted by the tax authorities to monitor compliance.
 From the very outset this precludes organisations from taking in revenue other than as appropriate compensation for the work performed by them and not have such monies flow to members of the organisations' governing bodies (i.e. the board) or other members.

-In setting out the accompanied suicide procedures of such organisations the Act is based on the established and proven procedures of the organisations in Switzerland.
-These procedures have been developed and fine-tuned over the course of thirty years.
-As a consequence, they have been recognised by all competent Swiss authorities as being properly organised, it being expressly stated that no special provisions going beyond article 115 of the Swiss Criminal Code are required in Swiss law.
+In setting out the accompanied suicide procedures of such organisations the Act is based on the established and proven procedures of the not-for-profit organisations in Switzerland.
+These procedures have been developed and fine-tuned over the course of more than thirty years.
+As a consequence, they have been recognised by all competent Swiss authorities as being properly organised, it being expressly stated that no special provisions going beyond, for example, article 115 of the Swiss Criminal Code are required in Swiss law.
 And, no irregularities existed that would require the intervention of the legislator.